This is a page about the characters appearing in Mazinger Z. Just as a warning, this page probably contains spoilers.

-Ill Girl: She was disabled and walked on a wheelchair.
+- Ill Girl: She was disabled and used a wheelchair.

-It's All My Fault: She thought this when Dam Dam L2 was running over Mazinger once and again.
+- It's All My Fault: She thought this when Dam Dam L2 was running over Mazinger again and again.
 She was right.
-Because she refused staying in Kouji and Shiro's house where she was safe, Baron Ashura kidnapped her to blackmail Kouji in not fighting back.
+Because she refused to stayi in Kouji and Shiro's house where she was safe, Baron Ashura kidnapped her to blackmail Kouji into not fighting back.

 First Appearance: Episode 26

-Badass Normal: So irritating like he was, he also seemed pretty tough.
-He also could claim having beaten the main character, even if Kouji refused to defend himself.
+- Badass Normal: As irritating as he was, he also seemed pretty tough.
+He could also claim to have beaten the main character, even if Kouji refused to defend himself.

-Hot-Blooded: Possibly deconstructed.
-If he would have been capable to think calmly rather reacting and getting carried away, plenty troubles in that episode could have been averted.
+- Hot-Blooded: Possibly deconstructed.
+If he had been capable of thinking calmly rather than overreacting and getting carried away, the troubles in that episode could have been averted.

 Drs.
 Kasuya, Kata and Yokoi